 - 5.1 The Act outlines two types of positive action which, in certain circumstances, are permissible: - General - Recruitment and Promotion - 5.2 General If the Co-operative believes that persons who share a protected characteristic suffer a disadvantage or have different needs because of that characteristic, then action may be taken to help overcome the disadvantage or address the needs.
-The Act points outhat any action should be proportionate. - 5.3 Recruitment and Promotion An example could be addressing imbalances in the workforce by encouraging members of underrepresented groups to apply for jobs.
-Positive action may be applicable in setting equality targets and encouraging people from a particular group or groups to apply for a vacancy, but no quotas will be set. - 5.4 The Co-operative will periodically assess the demographic profile and ethnic backgrounds of our employees, board members and our members to review the level of representation with our tenants and other customers in our work.
+The Act points out that any action should be proportionate. - 5.3 Recruitment and Promotion An example could be addressing imbalances in the workforce by encouraging members of underrepresented groups to apply for jobs.
+Positive action may be applicable in setting equality targets aimed at encouraging people from a particular group or groups to apply for a vacancy, but no quotas will be set. - 5.4 The Co-operative will periodically assess the demographic profile and ethnic backgrounds of our employees, board members and our members to review the level of representation with our tenants and other customers in our work.
 The Co-operative will take positive action to ensure recruitment seeks to address any imbalances.
-This will take account of data collection guidance currently being developed by the Scottish Housing Regulator when this Policy review was undertaken.
+This will take account of SHR data collection guidance.